Write for a practitioner audience

 Why publish with Emerald?

-- Emerald is widely known and respected as a publisher of management journals, and as such will provide you with a respected platform for your work.
-Because most of its journals are part of a database, your work will be distributed electronically to over 1,000 institutions in more than 200 countries, ensuring maximum visibility to the right audiences.
+Given that most of our journals are part of a database, your work will be distributed electronically to over 1,000 institutions in more than 200 countries, ensuring maximum visibility to the right audiences.

 Why publish in a practitioner journal?